Privacy and Cookies

 The Institute is a registered charity in England and Wales (no 1004774) and in Scotland (no SC039220) and a company limited by guarantee (No 2634440).
 The company is registered in England with its registered office at Wilberforce House, 4 Park Road, Gosforth Business Park, Newcastle upon Tyne, NE12 8DG.

-- those who have contact with us
+- information provided by those who contact us with enquiries about Living Christianity

 We use personal information to: